mohamedjolti/browser-request-listener/README.md

 # browser-http-controller
-Execute callbacks before or after each fetch api call  and XMlHttprequest c ll
+Execute callbacks before or after each fetch api call  and XMlHttprequest call

 # Install
 ```